edalorzo/dpsg/README.rst

 * Should you ever use switch statements?
 Why or why not?
 * What does "interface" mean in the statement "program to an interface, not to an implementation"?
 Do you think it means we are supposed to use something like Java interfaces?
 * What are advantages of composition over inheritance?
+* How can the strategy pattern be implemented in a dynamically-typed programming language like JavaScript?
-* How can the strategy pattern be implemented with a functional programming pattern?
+* How can the strategy pattern be implemented in a functional programming language?

 **Optional Readings**